ronald-de-rooij/radioswitch-laravel/doc/local-setup.md

 ### Build the Docker containers

 To build, execute the following commands: (note, this step can take some time)

 * `cd app`
-* `docker-compose -f docker-compose-local.yml --env-file ../src/.env up -d --build`\
+* `docker-compose --env-file ../src/.env up -d --build`\

 On macOS/Linux:

 * `cd app`
-* `sudo docker-compose -f docker-compose-local.yml --env-file ../src/.env up -d --build`
+* `sudo docker-compose --env-file ../src/.env up -d --build`

+The application should now be available on the specified hostname.

 ## Application initialization